tracking-exposed/youtube.tracking.exposed/content/_index.md

 ### Roadmap

-1. ☑  Have a browser extension capable of copying the YouTube pages: it is implemented.
-We need help in providing better screenshots for [Chrome store,](https://chrome.google.com/webstore/detail/yttrex/kbbgjcgdcibilpahljnlejefcehbljnd)and [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/yttrex/).
-If you are a web-extension developer. [check the README on github](https://github.com/tracking-exposed/yttrex).
+1. ☑  Have a browser extension capable of copying the YouTube pages: it is implemented, we still need some help in maintainance [Chrome store,](https://chrome.google.com/webstore/detail/yttrex/kbbgjcgdcibilpahljnlejefcehbljnd) and [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/yttrex/).
 2. ☐  Implement a decent statistics collection system
 3. ☑  Release a simple API without any interface, to let researchers and developers experiment with the tool
 4. ☐  Develop an interface which permits an individual to delete their submission and control data retention policy